-Please note that concept notes must be submitted via the OTF website no later than 23:59 (11:59PM) GMT on the deadline date in order to be considered for that round.
+Please note that concept notes must be submitted via the OTF website no later than 23:59 (11:59PM) GMT +1 on the deadline date listed at the top of this page in order to be considered for that round

 Pick whatever name you like.
 The project name you provide will be used in e-mails.

 This email address will be used to communicate with you about your Concept Note.

 Please describe your idea and problem statement in a few sentences.